Employing an Apprentice Checklist

 - Send it to Traineeship and Apprenticeship Services (TAS) via the address, email or fax number on the form.

-- Once you have been approved your name will appear on the Training and Skills Register which lists employers registered to undertake training contracts with apprentices and trainees under the Training and Skills Development Act 2008.
+- Once you have been approved your name will appear on the Training and Skills Register which lists employers registered to undertake training contracts with apprentices and trainees under the South Australian Skills Act (SAS Act).

 2. Find an Apprentice